Euro 2020: Germany progress to Round of 16 after 2-2 draw with Hungary | DW | 23.06.2021

 UEFA’s refusal to grant the request to light up the Allianz Arena in rainbow colorsdidn’t stop the city of Munich handing out rainbow flags to fans outside the stadium.
 If this was an evening to show your colors, then the majority of German fans did.

-Sadly, Germany’s team did too.
+Germany’s team did too though.
 The bite and intensity on show against Portugal had disappeared.
-Despite having 70 percent of the ball, Germany waded through midfield as the stagnant use of possession returned.
+Despite having 70% of the ball, Germany waded through midfield as the stagnant use of possession returned.
 And when Mats Hummels was caught out early on, Germany were facing an exit their performance merited.
 In attack, Germany were left hoping a Hummels header off the bar had gone in.

-Hope came briefly in the form of goals elsewhere and an equalizer from Kai Havertz, but then Cristiano Ronaldo scored again and then Andras Schäfer scored a second for Hungary and Germany were staring another group-stage exit in the face.
+Hope came briefly in the form of goals elsewhere and an equalizer from Kai Havertz, but then Cristiano Ronaldo scored again against France in Budapest and Andras Schäfer scored a second for Hungary.
+Germany were staring another group-stage exit in the face.

 Fittingly, it was Goretzka who saved Germany.
 For the man so vocal about the need for a diverse world to score the equalizer in this game after the last few days added to the drama.
 Goretzka’s goal put Germany through, and the energy in his celebration — the Bayern Munich midfielder ran past the visiting supporters with his fingers curled into a heart shape — was probably enough to light up the stadium.